 Post competition is always a nice way to reward your hard work, but I felt I overdone it last year.
-Yes, my body was craving vast amounts of high calorie foods, however I think this was down to be being almost too strict for too long.
+Yes, my body was craving vast amounts of high-calorie foods, however, I think this was down to me being almost too strict for too long.
 This resulted in a binge for the week after, which I can promise myself won’t be happening this time around.
 I will ensure there is no rebound, and I think the small rewards along the way will help with this.

 Post 2013 NIFMA